kingwingfly/telegram_sync_bot/README.md

 We provide two ways here:
 - native
 - pod
+- podman kube play

-Both ways need to run local server in container.
+All ways need to run local server in container.
 (You can also run local server natively, just omit `-c` and `-i` args when start `fav_sync_bot`.)

 Any way, get local server image first: